321 North Broadway

 - Grape Day Park Military Tribute (see video below)

-NOTE: No dogs allowed.
+NOTE: Leashed dogs are allowed.